sayantan-2/Simple-timeline-maker/README.md

 ---

-## Bugs

-- **Fix long titles**: Long event titles may overflow or disrupt the layout.
-Proper word wrapping or truncation needs to be implemented to improve display.

----

 ## Future Features

 1. **Export the timeline as an image**: Add functionality to export timelines as PNG/JPEG images for easy sharing and downloading.